jcbopit/talks-and-notes/README.md

-# talks-and-notes
-A collection of notes and beamer slides for the things I learn and share with the FinTech Club @ Indiana University
+A growing collection of lecture notes, Beamer slides, and presentations from things that I learn independently and shared with the FinTech Club @ Indiana University.
+Topics range from quantitative finance and stochastic modeling to applied math and computational tools.